 Parents are required to complete an Application for Enrolment form if wishing to enrol their child/ren at St Kieran's.
-The enrolment is an online process accessible through our school website www.stkieranbrighton.qld.edu.au
+The Enrolment Forms are available from our website or the school office.

-Please note that there is a non-refundable \$50.00 Enrolment Application Fee per child that is paid to the school when submitting the Application for Enrolment to St Kieran's.
+Please note that there is a non-refundable \$50.00 Enrolment Application Fee per child that is paid to the School when submitting the Application for Enrolment form to St Kieran's.